 Building a Career Change Through Demonstrated Work

-In a growing number of fields, the portfolio of demonstrated work is a more compelling hiring credential than any formal qualification, because it answers the hiring manager’s most fundamental question, can this person actually do the work, in the most direct way available.
+In a growing number of fields, demonstrated work is a more compelling hiring credential than any formal qualification.
+It answers the hiring manager’s most fundamental question directly: can this person actually do the work?

-Building this body of demonstrated work before applying is the specific goal that the test-before-commit strategies, CloudColleague task work, volunteer projects, personal projects, and pro bono work are all designed to produce.
-The combination of a relevant short certification, two to three portfolio items from real work in the new field, and a professional reference from someone in the new field who has seen your work firsthand is the profile that most consistently opens doors for career changers in fields where demonstrated work is valued.
+Building a body of demonstrated work before applying is the specific goal that test-before-commit strategies are designed to produce.
+CloudColleague task work, volunteer projects, personal projects, and pro bono work all serve this purpose.
+The combination that most consistently opens doors for career changers is straightforward.
+A relevant short certification, two to three portfolio items from real work in the new field, and a professional reference from someone who has seen your work firsthand produce the strongest possible profile in fields where demonstrated work is valued.

 How to Change Careers at Different Life Stages?